Search

 Footwear Assessment and Children’s Shoe Advice

 Athletic shoes have come a long way since we were kids.
-The scientific engineering behind children’s footwear has increased to improve comfort and boost performance, yet remain “on-point” fashionable.
-Unfortunately, the most socially-shareable shoes may not be the best when it comes to biomechanical movements.
+The scientific engineering behind children’s footwear has advanced to improve comfort and boost performance, while remaining “on-point” and fashionable.
+Unfortunately, the most socially shareable shoes may not be the best for biomechanical movements.

-The wrong footwear choice is oftentimes the direct cause attributing to your child’s sports injury.
-Our podiatrists provide Footwear Assessments for your child to address any mechanical overload from improper-fitting shoes that impede injury recovery.
+The wrong footwear choice is often the direct cause of your child’s sports injury.
+Our podiatrists provide Footwear Assessments for your child to address any mechanical overload from improperly fitting shoes that impede injury recovery.

 Paediatric Orthotic Therapy and Customised Insoles to Address Foot Dysfunctions